Modi can’t suppress Kashmiris through bullets: Mishal Malik

 Mishal said Narendra Modi has extremist mindset and India’s state terrorism was posing a serious threat to regional peace, she added. ''No weapon can suppress the determination of Kashmiri's struggle to get their right of self determination'', she highlighted.

 Mishal Malik said Pakistani nation and international media already condemn this barbaric treatment to innocent Kashmiris.
-The world media is continuously bringing to fore the Indian oppression, she said.
+The world media is continuously bringing to fore the Indian oppression, she said, adding, the human rights organisations have already expressed their fears of massacre of Kashmiri people.

+She said every passing day every Kashmiri is under the threat and no one is safe from Indian brutalities, adding, it is a matter of concern that Indian forces are capturing the children and illegally entering the Kashmiris homes without any intimation.

+Talking about her husband, she said he was still in death cell.
+I urged the United Nations and human right champions to adopt such steps for resolving Kashmir issue.

 ISLAMABAD: Mishal Malik, the wife of Hurriyat leader Yasin Malik on Friday said that extremist Modi government cannot suppress the passion of the Kashmiris through bullets and entire Pakistani nation standing shoulder to shoulder with them against brutalities done by Indian government.